Stocks Investing 101 Part 3: How To Read Seedly Chicken Rice Limited’s Cash Flow Statement

 - If they do, check whether the dividends paid is consistent with the previous year, or even better, if they increased from the previous year.

 - Check also whether the dividend payout ratio is sustainable.
 If the payout ratio is close to 100%, that is a red flag because it means the company it means they are not retaining their earnings and that is not sustainable!
-(Note that for REITs, this is an exception, as they have to distribute at least 90% of their taxable income by requirement.)
+(Do note that REITs are the exception, as they are required to distribute at least 90% of their taxable income.)

 Proceeds From Long Term Loans